 What can a premature birth mean for parents?

 When a baby is born early, it can cause a great deal of stress for the parents and other family members.
-Many of these babies must stay in the newborn intensive care unit (NICU), and parents can’t be with their baby as much as they would like for that time.
+Many of these babies must stay in the newborn intensive care unit (NICU), and parents can not be with their baby as much as they would like for that time.
 There are also times when parents go home before the baby can go home.
 The NICU can be a busy place, and babies born early sometimes have complications.
 All of this can be stressful for the parents, and it can impact how they are able to take care of their other children and participate in their home and work lives.

 How can Valley help?